aswolf/pandoc-scholar-template/article.md

 The work at hand will always be the subject of the generated semantic _subject-predicate-object_ triples.
 Some CiTO predicates cannot be used in a sensical way under this condition.
 Focusing on author convenience, we use this fact to allow shortening of properties when sensible.
 E.g. if authors of a biological paper include a reference to the paper describing a method which was used in their work, this relation can be described by the _uses_method_in_ property of the CiTO ontology.
 The inverse property, _provides_method_for_, would always be nonsensical in this context as implied by causality.
 It is therefore not supported by our tool.
 This allows us to introduce an abbreviation (_method_) for the latter property, as any ambiguity has been eliminated.
 Users of western blotting might hence write `@method_in:towbin_1979` or even just `@method:towbin_1979`, where _towbin_1979_ is the citation identifier of the describing paper by @towbin_electrophoretic_1979.

+See Appendix Sec. @sec:app-database for details on the underlying data.
+See Appendix Sec. @sec:app-derive for detailed derivation.

 # Conclusions

 Authoring scientific manuscripts in markdown (MD) format is straight-forward, and manual formatting is reduced to a minimum.
 The simple syntax of MD facilitates document editing and collaborative writing.
 The rapid conversion of MD to multiple formats such as DOCX, LATEX, PDF, EPUB and HTML can be done easily using pandoc, and templates enable the automated generation of documents according to specific journal styles.